Latest Business Process Management Trends

 Increase In The Importance Of The Internet Of Things

-The Internet Of Things has been talked about for many years now, but 2017 seems to be the year when it finally breaks through as a part of most people’s day to day lives at home and even at work.
+The Internet Of Things has been talked about for many years now, but this seems to be the year when it finally breaks through as a part of most people’s day to day lives at home and even at work.
 Devices like Amazon Echo and Google Home are turning homes into smart homes, thus increasing the amount of customer data that is flowing back to businesses and enterprises.

 This, however, means that the software needs to be agile and responsive enough to deliver the data in real time in a way that can be analyzed and acted upon.
 And, of course, the processes themselves need to be monitored and adjusted to meet these new requirements and this brave new world.